wmhilton-stoplight/platform-docs/2a.-style-guides/h-create-custom-functions.md

 To create a custom function:

 1. Edit a style guide project or an API project that has a style guide enabled.
-2. In the **Functions** area of the left pane, select the plus icon next to Local to open the **Functions** window.
+2. Select the **Styles** tab.
+3. Select the **Add** icon (+), and then select **Add Function**.
-3. Use the content editor to write your function.
+4. Use the content editor to write your function.
 You can also paste the function into the editor.
-4. Add a function name that contains no spaces.
+5. Add a function name that contains no spaces.
-5. If your function accepts options, provide a JSON Schema that describes those options.
+6. If your function accepts options, provide a JSON Schema that describes those options.

 ## Adding Custom Function Options